 For ship acquisitions, a complex systems of systems, the major systems and subsystems should be fully characterized, if not in production (i.e., MRL 8 or 9) before ship CDR.
-At the overall ship development level, as Milestone B typically takes place three to six months after CDR, the overall ship design should be at MRL 7 by Milestone B.
+At the overall ship development level, as Milestone B typically takes place 3 to 6 months after CDR, the overall ship design should be at MRL 7 by Milestone B.

-Multiple shipyards may be working independently to prepare functional designs in accordance with their particular shipyard's production methodology and processes, moving their designs towards MRL 8.
+Multiple shipyards may be working independently to prepare functional designs in accordance with their particular shipyard's production methodology and processes, moving their designs toward MRL 8.

 In order to improve governance and insight, ensure alignment between capability requirements and acquisition, improve senior leadership decision making, and gain better understanding of risks and costs, the Department of the Navy has implemented a "2-pass, 6-gate" process.
-Gates 1, 2, and 3 are "requirement gates", starting prior to Materiel Development Decision which lead to approval of the ICD, the AoA guidance, section of an AoA "optimal" alternative, approval of a CDD, development Plan.
+Gates 1, 2, and 3 are "requirement gates," starting before MDD, which lead to approval of the Initial Capabilities Document (ICD), the AoA guidance, section of an AoA "optimal" alternative, approval of a Capability Development Document (CDD), development of a Concept of Operations (CONOPS), and approval of a System Design Specification (SDS) Development Plan.
 At System Design (SD) 1 Final Design Review (equivalent to PDR) the system maturity should be at MRL 6.
 Gates 4, 5, and 6, the "acquisition" gates, start after Gate 3, end after Milestone B (initial EMD phase).
 This process results in approval of the SDS, releasing of the RFP, assessing readiness for production, and approval of the Initial Baseline Review.
 Post Gate 4 (and potentially Gate 5) with the SD2 completion (equivalent to CDR) at Milestone B, the system maturity should be at MRL 7.

-Figure 8-4 - Single or Limited System Acquisitions - Ships Relationship of MRLs to Decision Points
+igure 8-4 - Single or Limited System Acquisitions - Ships Relationship of MRLs to Decision Points

-Once MS B has taken place, the ship's detailed design and construction begins.
+Once Milestone B has taken place, the ship's detailed design and construction begins.
 With Contract Award (CA), the winning shipyard continues with the design and construction in preparation for PRR at MRL 8.
 A year or more may elapse between CA and PRR, with PRR required before the LRIP/lead ship construction start decision (laying the keel) and follow-on ships.

-For ships at CDR all major ship sub-systems (propulsion, weapon systems, combat systems, etc.) required for the platform to function as a ship should be at MRL 8.
-Also, any sub-system in this systems-of-systems that is not possible to replace or retrofit must be at MRL 8.
-To reach this level of maturity, modeling and simulations, including potentially building full scale subsystems (not part of the ship systems) may be used.
+For ships at CDR, all major ship subsystems (propulsion, weapon systems, combat systems, etc.) required for the platform to function as a ship should be at MRL 8.
+Also, any subsystem in this system-of-systems that is not possible to replace or retrofit must be at MRL 8.
+To reach this level of maturity, modeling and simulations, including potentially building full-scale subsystems (not part of the ship systems) may be used.